professional woman standing in front of city skyline

 Sample answer:

-14. Tell me about a challenge you faced
+14. Tell me about a challenge you overcame

 Why it’s asked: To understand problem-solving.